typesense/typesense-rails/README.md

-# Typesense-Rails
+# typesense-tails

 A Ruby on Rails integration for Typesense search engine that provides seamless integration with ActiveRecord, Sequel and Mongoid models.

 This gem is a fork of the [algolia-rails](https://github.com/algolia/algoliasearch-rails) gem, adapted to work with Typesense while maintaining similar functionality and API patterns.

-This gem is a fork of the [algolia-rails](https://github.com/algolia/algoliasearch-rails) gem, adapted to work with Typesense.
 The core integration patterns and much of the functionality were inspired by Algolia's excellent work.
 Special thanks to the Algolia team for their original implementation, which provided a solid foundation for this Typesense integration.

 ## Features